 - Kasari Govender, BC Human Rights Commissioner

 - Alison Dudley, Executive Director, Multiculturalism Branch, BC Ministry of Tourism, Arts & Culture

 - Laura Mannix, Director of Community Development, DIVERSECity

 - Dr. Moussa Magassa, Human Rights Education Advisor, University of Victoria

-If you have any questions, please contact Alim Fakirani (email@example.com), the BC Regional Director for the Centre for Civic Religious Literacy.
+The discussion was facilitated by Alim Fakirani (firstname.lastname@example.org), the BC Regional Director for the Centre for Civic Religious Literacy.

-This roundtable is organized by the Centre for Civic Religious Literacy and sponsored by the Canadian Race Relations Foundation, two non-profit organizations.
+This roundtable was organized by the Centre for Civic Religious Literacy and sponsored by the Canadian Race Relations Foundation, two non-profit organizations.
 These annual roundtable talks are an opportunity for the public to voice their concerns around race and racism in Canada.
 These roundtable talks are also an opportunity for government and civil society leaders to hear and respond to the public’s concerns.

 The Centre for Civic Religious Literacy (CCRL) is a non-religious non-profit that aims to foster understanding about religious, spiritual, and non-religious beliefs in all sectors of Canadian society.
 To learn more about CCRL’s mandate, mission, and vision, visit: https://ccrl-clrc.ca/mission-and-vision.